Corro-Kun/Audioplayer/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [BSD 4-Clause](LICENSE).

 Thank you for contributing to my project!